QVina/QVina.github.io/README.md

-#
+# Welcome to QVina!
-The files for the QuickVina homepage.

-Should have links to both:
+To dock against a known pocket
-* QuickVina 2
+QuickVina 2

+For a blind docking
-* QuickVina-W
+QuickVina-W

-# Welcome to QVina

-If you want to use quickVina 2 for a previously known pocket, please press Qvina2, otherwise if you want to do a blind docking, use QuickVina-W.

-Having any inquiries, feel free to contact us at:
+Having any inquiries, please contact us at:
 Amr Alhossry: amra0001@ntu.edu.sg
 Nafisa      : nafisa.mohamed@ntu.edu.sg